chinmoybiswas17/L2b5assignment1/README.md

-# What is type inference in TypeScript?
+# 2.What is type inference in TypeScript?
 Why is it helpful?

 ## type inference
 Type inference is the ability of the compiler to automatically determine the type of a variable based on its value.